goodtrailer/whetstone/README.md

 Whetstone comes in an empty parent project containing two modules: the `whetstone-framework` library, and an example `whetstone-app` implementation.
 The example app targets the second half of Larson and Boswell's [*Big Ideas Math: Integrated Mathematics I*](https://bim.easyaccessmaterials.com/index.php?location_user=im).

-Whetstone is built with and requires Java SE 17 or higher.
+## running/consuming

+Whetstone builds can be found on this repository's [Releases](https://github.com/goodtrailer/whetstone/releases) page.
+In order to run `whetstone-app` or consume `whetstone-framework`, a Java SE 17 or higher installation is required.

 ## building